 In the 2009-10 school year, Ohio schools spent over $52 million dollars on fruit and vegetables for school lunches.
 Schools are a reliable market, and developing relationships with school leaders, food service personnel, parents and students offers an opportunity for economic stability for Ohio farmers.

-Interested in selling to schools?
-Consider this Farmer Self-Assessment tool from Michigan’s farm to school team to help you determine your interest and ability to sell to schools.
+- Consider this Farmer Self-Assessment tool from Michigan’s farm to school team to help you determine your interest and ability to sell to schools.

 School districts interested in buying local foods can specify geographic preference in school food bids.
 There are many ways for farmers to find and connect with interested school districts: